Xactimate, Insurance Gaps, and the Wildfire Rebuild

 What Is Xactimate?

 In theory, this creates transparency and efficiency.
-In practice, many homeowners find that Xactimate estimates understate actual rebuild costs, especially in high-end markets like Pacific Palisades.
+In practice, Insurance providers' Xactimate estimates understate actual rebuild costs, especially in high-end markets like Pacific Palisades.

 The Problem Isn’t the Tool, It’s the Application

-Xactimate can be a useful starting point, but its default settings are rarely calibrated to post-fire rebuilds on complex, coastal lots.
-Adjusters may use repair templates, apply outdated pricing data, or omit key scope items such as hillside stabilization, solar replacements, or upgraded mechanical systems.
+Xactimate's default settings are poorly calibrated for post-fire rebuilds on complex, coastal lots.
+Insurance adjusters often apply outdated pricing data or omit key items such as hillside stabilization, solar replacements, or upgraded mechanical systems.

 Scope and Coverage Are Separate Battles

-Even with accurate pricing, homeowners face another hurdle: policy limits that don’t reflect current replacement costs.
+Even with accurate pricing, policy limits often don't reflect current replacement costs.
 Many homes are insured based on valuations set years ago, with minimal annual increases.
 In today’s environment, a 4,000 sf home can cost $800-$1,200+ per square foot to rebuild.

-Beyond the dwelling coverage, gaps often appear in allowances for code upgrades, retaining walls, fire-resistant materials, and site prep.
-Homeowners must often push for line-by-line justification, especially when the insurer’s estimate omits scope items that are nonnegotiable in practice.
+Gaps often appear in allowances for code upgrades, retaining walls, fire-resistant materials, and site prep.
+Homeowners must push for line-by-line justification, especially when the insurer’s estimate omits critical scope items.

 Navigating ALE and Timelines

-Additional Living Expenses (ALE) is another critical section of the policy.
-ALE covers rental housing, food, and temporary relocation expenses while your home is being rebuilt.
+Additional Living Expenses (ALE) covers rental housing, food, and temporary relocation expenses while your home is being rebuilt.
 California law now provides up to 36 months of ALE coverage in declared disasters, but that window only matters if the policy's dollar limit lasts that long.

 In Pacific Palisades, temporary housing alone can exceed $15,000 per month.
 A capped ALE policy can be exhausted in under a year.
 And with construction timelines often running 18-24 months, the shortfall has to be planned for.

 Insurers typically reimburse ALE on a monthly basis, not in advance.
-Homeowners must submit receipts and documentation—a process that requires diligence and attention to detail.
-Those without proper tracking often find themselves undercompensated or delayed.
+Homeowners must diligently submit receipts and documentation to avoid being undercompensated or delayed.

 Know What You're Looking At